 If you really have to size a bike on your own, then you should be able to step over the top tube comfortably and when you sit on the saddle, you should be able to put your toes on the ground easily but you should only be able to put the flat of your foot on the ground if you tilt the bicycle slightly.
 Similarly you should be able to reach the handlebars comfortably with your elbows slightly bent.

-Balance is what you learn without stabilizers.
-Stabilizers or training wheels used to be standard for children’s bicycles, but the problem with them was that they didn’t teach balance, at least not in any meaningful sense, so when the wheels were taken away, children often struggled and felt demoralized (plus they were not good for adults).
+Balance is what you learn without stabilisers.
+Stabilisers or training wheels used to be standard for children’s bicycles, but the problem with them was that they didn’t teach balance, at least not in any meaningful sense, so when the wheels were taken away, children often struggled and felt demoralised (plus they are not a good look for any self respecting adult).

 These days, by contrast, the standard approach is to have people ignore the pedals to begin with and concentrate on moving the bike with their toes.
 There are now “balance bikes” for children, which are essentially regular bikes but without pedals.
 In theory, these are available for adults, but in practice they can be very hard to find.
 This doesn’t actually really matter.